molgenis/molgenis.org/public/compute/the_hairball.md

 ### Templates
 #### Types
-If your protocol file name ends with `.ftl`, the parameter values will be weaved into If it ends with `.sh`, it will be left as is and the values will be inserted at runtime.
+If your protocol file name ends with `.ftl`, the parameter values will be weaved into the steps scripts.
+If it ends with `.sh`, it will be left as is and the values will be inserted at runtime.

 If you don't want a particular section of your template to be parsed, you can surround it with `<#noparse>` and `</#noparse>` tags.